6 Surefire Ways to Attract Hummingbirds to Your Yard

 2. Fill hanging feeders with nectar.

-Amp the flower factor with a feeder!
-Generally available in hardware and discount stores starting in the spring, feeders come in a range of styles and price points.
-All feature a reservoir for nectar and ports for hummingbirds to drink from.
-Hang the feeder in a quiet spot close to the plants and flowers these feathered fairies already enjoy, but nowhere too lush or leafy that it obscures your viewing pleasure.
+Hang the feeder in a quiet spot close to the plants and flowers these feathered fairies already enjoy, but not in a spot that’s so lush or leafy that it obscures your viewing pleasure.
 You’ll also want easy access to the feeder for cleaning and refilling.